-Francisco - 11 a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.
-B3.1 Engaging effectively all si takeholders Establishing a clear policy on the type of issues that the organisation will meaningfully consult with to ensure that service (or other) provision is contributing towards the achievement of intended outcomes.
+Trust a shared commitment to change a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit.
+B3.1 Engaging all effectively l stakeholders Establishing a clear policy on the type of issues that the organisation will meaningfully consult with to ensure that service (or other) provision is contributing towards the achievement of intended outcomes.
 Ensuring communication methods are effective and that members and officers are clear about their roles with regard to community engagement.
 Encouraging, collecting and evaluating the views and experiences of communities, service users and organisations of different backgrounds and implementing effective feedback mechanisms in order to demonstrate how their views have been taken into account.
-Record of public consultations Partnership working embedded throughout the IJB Communications strategy Market Facilitation Plan Processes for dealing with competing demands within the community, for example a consultation.
+Record of public consultations Partnership working embedded throughout the IJB Communication Strategy Market Facilitation Plan Processes for dealing with competing demands within the community, for example a consultation.